horitaku46/Serrata/README.md

     /// If either title and caption is empty, detailView is not displayed.
     ///
     /// - Parameters:
-    ///   - urlString: To read by a slide.
+    ///   - imageUrlString: To read by a slide.
 It is displayed by Kingfisher.
     ///   - title: Title of the image.
-    ///   - caption: Caption of the image. public init(urlString: String?, title: String = "", caption: String = "") {
+    ///   - caption: Caption of the image. public init(imageUrlString: String?, title: String = "", caption: String = "") {
-        self.urlString = urlString;
+        self.imageUrlString = imageUrlString
         self.title = title
         self.caption = caption
     }